sjaehn/BOops/README.md

 ##### Mode

-Choose between autoplay and host controlled playback.
+Choose between autoplay, host controlled progression, and MIDI controlled progression.
+The progression is shown in the sequencer pattern by a white vertical bar.

 You can manually change the beats per minute (bpm) and beats per bar (bpBar) in the autoplay mode.
-These values as well as the time or beat/bar position data are automatically used in the host controlled mode.
+These values as well as the time or beat/bar position data are automatically detected (host provided) in the host controlled mode and in the MIDI controlled mode.

+The MIDI controlled progression is triggered by pressing a MIDI NOTE_ON signal (e. g., a piano key).
+You can define the key(s) which may trigger the progression by clicking on the piano symbol in the global settings line (shows up in the MIDI controlled mode).
+You can also define how the sequencer should handle the trigger signal: restart, or restart and synchronize with the host-provided beat pattern, or continue progression.

+There is also an option to select patterns by MIDI signal.
+See below.

 ##### Pattern size